 |Download PDF Link for CBSE Class 11 English Core Syllabus 2019||Click Here|

 Students need not have to worry about the Exam syllabus.
-As we have provided about CBSE Class XI English Core Exam Syllabus 2018 in this article.
+As we have provided about CBSE Class XI English Core Exam Syllabus 2020 in this article.
 Once, check it and immediately start the preparation.
-Also, keep following us for such Updates and Do not forget to share about this article with your friends.
-So that, they may also know about CBSE Class 11 English Core Syllabus 2019-20 – Language Paper and they may also start preparing for the Exams.
-The curriculum for March 2019 exams is designed by CBSE, New Delhi as per NCERT textbooks for the session 2019-20.
+Also, keep following us for such Updates, and Do not forget to share this article with your friends.
+So that, they may also know about CBSE Class 11 English Core Syllabus 2020-21 – Language Paper, and they may also start preparing for the Exams.
+The curriculum for March 2019 exams is designed by CBSE, New Delhi as per NCERT textbooks for sessions 2020-21.